 A new generator is secured at put to the test as power goes out for several days after Hurricane Sandy.
 The Squad remains fully operational and staffs multiple crews during the storm.

-The Squad razes its headquarter facilities in 2014 and moves into temporary quarters at Salerno Duane.
+The Squad razes its headquarters building in 2014 and moves into temporary quarters provided at no charge by Salerno Duane.

 After a year in the temporary location, the Squad moves into its new building, entirely funded with private donations and grants, with the official ribbon cutting ceremony on July 4, 2015.